Internet Scams come in Many Forms.

 As a result, the selling prices for their products have to be grossly inflated to cover the commissions paid out to “sponsors” for recruiting new “distributors”, who in turn are expected to recruit more, and so on…

-Eventually, most of us run out of friends to spruik to, and pull out, being left with stacks of unsold product we were obligated to buy to keep our “distributor” status.
+Eventually, most of us run out of friends to spruik to and pull out, being left with stacks of unsold product we were obligated to buy to keep our “distributor” status.
 In my case, I ended up giving most away just to be rid of it!

 Essentially, there is very little difference between most MLMs and the infamous Pyramid Schemes outlawed years ago.
+(And yet still popping up from time to time) There’s a post HERE that I added recently dealing with MLMs in general.

 Obviously, I could go on and on itemizing one shady deal after another but I’m sure you’re getting the idea.
 Basically, yes, you can make money through the internet if you have a definite and workable plan.
-However, the internet is full of shysters who make a fortune (for themselves) by promising big returns with little effort, and don’t want to know you after you have paid your money.
+However, the internet is full of shysters who make a fortune (for themselves) by promising big returns with little effort, and don’t want to know you after you’ve paid your money.
 Unless, that is, you happen to have a friend or two who you can refer to them for a bit of a kickback.
 Personally, I’d prefer to keep my friends!

-Send me an email, email@example.com or join the discussion below.
+Send me an email, firstname.lastname@example.org, or join the discussion below.

 Cheers for now,